Shikhar Dhawan: Test debut and Champions Trophy

 Dhawan made his comeback from injury during the 2013 Indian Premier League in a match for Sunrisers Hyderabad against Chennai Super Kings on 25 April and scored 63 runs from 45 balls.
 He played 10 matches that season and scored 311 runs at an average of 38.87 including three fifties.
 His good form helped him gain selection to the Indian ODI squad for the 2013 ICC Champions Trophy that was to be held in England in June.
 Dhawan opened the batting with Rohit Sharma in the tournament and the pair found success.
 In the tournament's opening match between India and South Africa at Cardiff, Dhawan scored his maiden ODI hundred—114 from 94 balls including 12 fours and a six.
 He shared an opening partnership of 127 runs with Sharma.
 India won and he was named the man of the match.
-His knock was nominated to be one of the best ODI batting performances of the year 2013 by ESPNCricinfo.
+His knock was nominated to be one of the best ODI batting performances of the year 2013 by ESPNcricinfo.
 In India's next match against West Indies, he scored an unbeaten 102 off 107 balls, his second ODI hundred, adding 101 for the first wicket with Rohit.
 India chased down the target of 234 for the loss of two wickets and more than 10 overs to spare.
 India's last group fixture was a rain-curtailed match at Birmingham against Pakistan, which India won by 8 wickets (D/L method).
 Dhawan scored 48 off 41 balls in this match.
 India topped the group table by winning all matches and qualified for the semifinals.
 In the semifinal match against Sri Lanka, he scored a 92-ball 68 which helped India win by 8 wickets with 15 overs to spare.
 This win took India to the final at Birmingham where they would face the hosts England.
 The final was reduced to 20-overs-a-side after rain delayed the start of play.
 India batted first and made 129/7 with Dhawan scoring 31 runs off 24 balls.
 India went on to win the match by 5 runs.
 Dhawan, who scored 363 runs from 5 matches at an average of 90.75 and a strike rate of over 100, won the Golden Bat award for scoring the most runs in the tournament and was also named player of the tournament.
-He was also named as part of the 'Team of the Tournament' by the ICC and Cricinfo.
+He was also named as part of the 'Team of the Tournament' by the ICC and ESPNcricinfo.
 Dhawan was 5 runs shy of the 7500 mark in T20s before IPL 2020 Match 30.
 34-year-old Dhawan achieved the milestone in his 267th T20 and 264th innings.